 Open doors and friendly handshakes.
-The Oregon MBA offers students unprecedented entrée into all aspects of their respective industries.
+The Lundquist College of Business offers students an unprecedented entrée into all aspects of their respective industries.

-All four centers maintain active speaker series, providing an opportunity for students and faculty to hear practitioners from around the world.
+All four centers of excellence at the Lunduist College maintain active speaker series, providing an opportunity for students and faculty to hear practitioners from around the world.
 These guest speaker series bring a range of industry leaders as guest lecturers, feature an open question-and-answer format, and are open to the larger campus community.
 Guests are typically chief executives, founders, and presidents of their firms, and part of the broad network of industry support that the four centers enjoy.

 Professors of Practice